 âBetween the hippie movement of the late â60s and the feminist campaigns and rights movements, the tattoo industry saw itself in the midst of a rebirth of sortsâ; increasing customer base, visibility through tattooed celebrities, and pop culture.
 During the 2000s, tattooing had yet another peak with the appearance of television shows such as âInkedâ (2005) and âMiami Inkâ (2008, starring Chris Garver and Ami James), which gave us a look into the world of tattooistsâimproving social stigma.

-With more legendary artists contributing to 21st-century history, Chris Garver is among them and one we are highlighting here, today.
+With more legendary artists contributing to 21st-century history, Chris Garver is among them and one we are highlighting here today.
 He became a professional tattooer in the late 1980s and has worked in New York City since the 1990s.
-Below, you can read our interview with Garver taking us back to that period of time when tattooing was banned by the Health Department.
+Below, you can read our interview with Garver taking us back to that period when the Health Department banned tattooing.

 Above: Legendary tattooist Chris Garver at the 15th International London Tattoo Convention.

 Garver at NY Adorned (a film still from the Viceland documentary).
 Photo Â© Garver.